 The best way, then, to avoid the dangers associated with wastewater agriculture is also one of the best ways to cut back on energy costs associated with food production: Eat local.
 It could end up saving you a lot more than money.

-For more information on wastewater agriculture and related topics, take a look at the links on the next page.
+For more information on wastewater agriculture and related topics, take a look at the links below.